ONSdigital/ras-deploy/README.md

 This pipeline deploys the required RAS and RM services to a Cloud Foundry for load testing.

+### Respondent Home UI Pipeline

+Filename: `pipelines/respondent-home-ui.yml`

+This pipelines deploys and runs smoke tests on the respondent-home-ui service in devtest latest space from commits to master and in preproduction and production from github releases.
+It also deploys pre-release flagged releases to preproduction only.

+### Response Operations Social UI Pipeline

+Filename: `pipelines/response-operations-social-ui.yml`

+This pipelines deploys the response-operations-social-ui service to preproduction and production from github releases.
+It also deploys pre-release flagged releases to preproduction only.

 ## Deploying pipeline

 See [here](https://digitaleq.atlassian.net/wiki/spaces/RASB/pages/458358937/RAS+RM+Concourse+Pipeline)